 SUMSAL MINSAL AVGSAL MAXSAL CNTSAL ========= ======== ============== ======== ====== 128500.00 29250.00 42833.33333333 52750.00 3

 The argument of an aggregate function is a set of values derived from an expression.
 The expression must not include another aggregate function or a scalar fullselect.
-The scope of the set is a group or an intermediate result table, as explained in the information on the GROUP BY clause.

 For example, the result of the following SELECT statement is the number of distinct values of JOB for employees in department D11: